Tuesday, August 2, 2011

 * Download the latest GTD application to your iPhone

-ur: set some contexts; pinch some overviews; swipe some goals; above all, do that lip-sucking typy touchscreen thing inputting all your to-dos in before you realise it syncs with OmniFracas
+* Fiddle with that for about an hour: set some contexts; pinch some overviews; swipe some goals; above all, do that lip-sucking typy touchscreen thing inputting all your to-dos in before you realise it syncs with OmniFracas

 * Download OmniFracas

-* Marvel at its intuitive interfac
+* Marvel at its intuitive interface

 * Don't open it for a month; shit, now it's expired